+c) Collection-Related Activities

-- 5. Customer Policies Related to Prolonged Outages - A Prolonged Outage occurs when a Customer has experienced an electric power outage spanning more than three (3) calendar days resulting from a "Major Storm" as defined in 16-CRR-NY 97.1. - The Authority will credit affected Customers for the Service Charge per day and Meter Charge per day contained in SC1, SC1-VMRP(L), SC-1VMRP(S), SC1-VTOU, SC2, SC-2VMRP, SC2-L, SC-2LVMRP, SC2-MRP and SC-16. - (2) Credits will apply to any Customer the Authority knows or reasonably believes was out of service for a period exceeding three calendar days, and upon request from any Customer that contacts the company and credibly claims they experienced an outage of such duration. - (3) The credit will be equal to the Service Charge per day plus the Meter Charge per day according to the Customer's assigned Service Classification identified in the Tariff, multiplied by the number of calendar days the Customer experienced an outage. - (4) The credit will be applied to a Customer's account no later than 75 days after electric service is restored. - b) Collection Related Activities - (1) All collection-related activities including terminations of service for non-payment, with the exception of the issuance of service termination notices and assessment of security deposits, will be suspended for Customers the Authority knows or reasonably believes to have experienced a Prolonged Outage.
-The suspension will last for a minimum of seven (7) calendar days from the beginning of a Prolonged Outage. - (2) All collection-related activities including terminations of service for non-payment with the exception of the issuance of service termination notices and assessment of security deposits, will be suspended for a minimum of fourteen (14) calendar days from the beginning of a Prolonged Outage.
-This will apply for any residential or nonresidential Customer who notifies the Authority and provides evidence that his/her financial circumstances have changed because of the Prolonged Outage.
+- (1) All collection-related activities including terminations of service for non-payment, with the exception of the issuance of service termination notices and assessment of security deposits, will be suspended for customers the Authority knows or reasonably believes to have experienced an outage exceeding 72-hours during a Widespread Prolonged Outage Event.
+The suspension will last for a minimum of seven (7) calendar days from the beginning of the Widespread Prolonged Outage Event. - (2) All collection-related activities including terminations of service for non-payment, with the exception of the issuance of service termination notices and assessment of security deposits, will be suspended for a minimum of fourteen (14) calendar days from the beginning of a Widespread Prolonged Outage Event for any residential or non-residential customer who notifies the Authority and provides evidence that their financial circumstances have changed because of the Widespread Prolonged Outage.